Excess Account Protection

 Neither SIPC nor excess of SIPC coverage protects against loss due to market fluctuation of investments.
 Pershing’s excess of SIPC coverage is provided by Lloyd’s of London in conjunction with XL Specialty Insurance Co., Axis Specialty Europe Ltd., Great Lakes Reinsurance (UK) PLC and Ironshore Specialty Insurance Co.

-Pershing Strength and Stability
+Pershing's Strength and Stability

-Pershing’s parent company, The Bank of New York Mellon (BNY), member FINRA, NYSE, SIPC, is the oldest banking concern in the United States and was recently voted safest U.S. Bank, for the fourth year in a row, by Global Finance magazine (April 2012).
-BNY has approximately $26.6 trillion in assets under custody and administration and $1.3 trillion in assets under management with locations across 6 continents in 36 countries and a worldwide staff of more than 47,800 employees.
-Please refer to The Bank of New York Mellon’s website for current financial statements and reports.
+Pershing’s parent company, The Bank of New York Mellon Corporation (BNY), is the oldest banking concern in the United States.
+BNY, member FINRA, NYSE, SIPC, is one of the world’s largest global custodians, has approximately $42.2 trillion in assets under custody and/or administration and $1.8 trillion in assets under management with locations across 6 continents in 35 countries.